 In 1968, Congress established the National Flood Insurance Program (NFIP) in response to severe flooding following a series of hurricanes in 1963 and 1964, and Hurricane Betsy in 1965.
 The key policy objectives of the NFIP were threefold: (1) reduce the nation's flood risk through floodplain management; (2) improve flood hazard data and risk assessment through mapping the nation's floodplains; and (3) make affordable flood insurance widely available in communities that adopt and enforce measures to make future construction safer from flooding.
 Today, the NFIP reportedly saves taxpayers over \$1 billion annually in flood losses that, in the absence of the program, would otherwise have been paid by taxpayers.
-Fiscally, the program had been self-supporting from the mid-1980s until the 2005 hurricanes (Katrina and Rita).
+Fiscally, the program had been self-supporting from the mid-1980s until the 2005 hurricanes.
 These storms exposed serious weaknesses in the NFIP that Congress is addressing in an effort to return the program to financial soundness.

 In the aftermath of the 2005 hurricanes, the NFIP faces unprecedented financial and regulatory strains.
-Hurricanes Katrina, Rita, and Wilma resulted in approximately \$21.9 billion in NFIP-insured losses.
-The program had to borrow extensively from the U.S. Treasury in order to pay claims and expenses after Katrina.
+Hurricanes Katrina, Rita, and Wilma resulted in \$19.28 billion in NFIP-insured losses, as of December 31, 2007.
+The program had to borrow \$17.535 billion from the U.S. Treasury in order to pay claims and expenses after Katrina.
 Those concerned about program challenges in the wake of the 2005 storms cite the increasing need to borrow from the U.S. Treasury, the need to put the NFIP on sounder financial footing, substantial premium discounts or cross-subsidies among classes of policyholders, outdated flood insurance rate maps, allegations of uneven compliance with mandatory purchase requirements, and questions as to the performance and efficiency of private insurers operating under the NFIP's Write Your Own program.

 Policymakers are now examining ways to strengthen the NFIP.
+On July 19, 2007, Representative Maxine Waters introduced H.R.
+3121 to "restore the financial solvency of the national flood insurance program" and other purposes.
+Chairman Barney Frank had introduced H.R.
+1682, an earlier version of H.R.
+3121, on March 26, 2007.
 H.R.
-1682, the Flood Insurance Reform and Modernization Act, was introduced by Representative Barney Frank on March 26, 2007.
-On June 12, 2007, the House Financial Services Committee held a hearing on the bill.
+3121 would make the program satisfy traditional criteria for actuarial soundness by phasing out discounted premiums.
 H.R.
-1682 would make the program satisfy traditional criteria for actuarial soundness by phasing out discounted premiums.
-H.R.
-1682 would also: (1) allow the Federal Emergency Management Agency (FEMA) to increase flood policy rates by 15% a year, up from 10%; (2) increase the program's borrowing authority to \$21.5 billion from \$20.8 billion; (3) raise civil penalties on federally regulated lenders who fail to enforce mandatory purchase of flood insurance for mortgage holders; (4) increase program participation incentives; and (5) encourage the revisions to flood maps.
+3121 would also: (1) allow the Federal Emergency Management Agency (FEMA) to increase flood policy rates by 15% a year, up from 10%; (2) increase the program's borrowing authority to \$21.5 billion from \$20.8 billion; (3) raise civil penalties on federally regulated lenders who fail to enforce mandatory purchase of flood insurance for mortgage holders; (4) increase program participation incentives; (5) add coverage for wind as well as water damage; and (6) encourage the revisions to flood maps.
+The bill passed the full House on September 27, 2007.
+On November 1, 2007, Senator Christopher Dodd introduced S. 2284, a flood insurance reform bill designed to increase the amount of premiums collected reduce the cost of expected claims under the NFIP.
+S. 2284 would also forgive the program's outstanding debt to the Treasury.
 Some stakeholder groups have expressed concerns about making abrupt changes to the NFIP, particularly phasing out the subsidized premiums.
 They point to a need for flood insurance reform, but say changes should be made in the broader context of program reauthorization.
-The program expires on September 30, 2008.
+The NFIP expires on September 30, 2008.